coolprobn/coolprobn/README.md

 I’m Prabin Poudel, Frelancing Rails and Web App Developer from Nepal 🇳🇵

-I have been working as a freelancer ever since I started coding in 2017, and have helped over 6 companies from all around the world; to automate their business and turn their app ideas to reality.
+I have been working as a freelancer ever since I started coding in 2017, and have helped over [10 companies](https://prabinpoudel.com.np/work) from all around the world; to automate their business and turn their app ideas to reality.

 I occasionally contribute to Open Source Projects, mainly on projects related to Ruby and Rails.